Why do we think you'll love this butterfly pea lemonade? Because:

 Pour in boiling water and tip in the sugar or zero-calorie erythritol sweetener.

-Stir well until the sugar is dissolved, and leave the flowers to steep until you have a vibrant blue tea.
+Stir well until the sugar is dissolved, and leave the flowers to steep for no more than 5 minutes.

 Next, squeeze the lemons and filter the seeds.